jagermesh/latex-tools/README.md

 # LatexTools

-Wrapper around TexLive to render LaTeX formula into images
+Library to render LaTeX formula into image

 ## Requirements